-There are several Student Loan forgiveness programs which cancel all or part of your federal student loans.
-Each program has different eligibility requirements.
-Although an IBR or ICR will make the loan affordable and allow the loan to be discharged these programs will pay it off sooner or reduce the payments even more.
-If you are in an IBR or ICR and have problems making payments due to unemployment you should have your payment recalculated and never apply for a forbearance or deferment.
-If you are unemployed your IBR or ICR payment should be zero, Every year you are in forbearance or deferment does not count towards the 20 or 25 years of repayment.
+When you are in an IBR or ICR and are unemployment you should have your payment recalculated.
+Never apply for a forbearance or deferment if you are in an IBR.
+If you are unemployed your IBR or ICR payment should be zero, Being in forbearance or deferment does not count towards the 20 or 25 years of repayment.

-- The largest program is Public Service Loan Forgiveness (PSLF) where: If you work full-time in certain public service jobs you may qualify for forgiveness of the remaining balance of your Direct Loans after you’ve made 120 qualifying payments on those loans—that’s usually about 10 years of payments.
-Serving in the Peace Corps or AmeriCorps is considered qualifying employment.
+- The largest program is Public Service Loan Forgiveness (PSLF).
+If you work full-time for a non profit company or organization you qualify for early forgiveness of your Direct Loans.
+You must make 120 qualifying payments on those loans.
+That equals 10 years of payments.
+Serving in most non profit hospitals, the Peace Corps or AmeriCorps is considered qualifying employment.
 For loan repayment and borrower eligibility requirements, see Public Service Loan Forgiveness.

 There are additional situations that allow you to apply for cancellation of your federal student loans.
 For example, if you are totally and permanently disabled, a member of the U.S. armed forces (serving in area of hostilities), a member of the Peace Corps, or a law enforcement or corrections officer, you may be eligible for cancellation of a portion of your federal student loan.